Simplified Issue vs Guaranteed Issue: What's the Difference?

 Because insurers take on all applicants regardless of health, they protect themselves in two key ways:

-1. Lower coverage limits — Most policies cap at $25,000, with some going up to $50,000.
+1. Lower coverage limits.
+Most policies cap at $25,000 in 2026, with a few carriers going up to $50,000.
 These policies are primarily designed to cover funeral and final expenses, not to replace income.

-2. Graded death benefits — During the first 2–3 years of the policy, the full death benefit is not paid out for natural or illness-related death.
-Instead, beneficiaries typically receive the premiums paid plus a small amount of interest (often around 10%).
+2. Graded death benefits.
+During the first 2 to 3 years of the policy (most commonly 2 years), the full death benefit is not paid out for natural or illness-related death.
+Instead, beneficiaries typically receive the premiums paid back plus an additional 10% to 30% interest, depending on the carrier.
+AAA Life, for example, pays 100% of premiums plus an extra 30% during the graded period.
 Accidental death is usually covered in full from day one.

-After the graded period ends, the full death benefit is payable for any cause of death.
+After the graded period ends, the full death benefit is payable for any cause of death, and premiums remain level for life.

 Because guaranteed issue carries zero underwriting, insurers price premiums to absorb maximum risk.
-Premiums are substantially higher than both simplified issue and traditional life insurance — sometimes 50–80% more for similar coverage.
+Premiums are substantially higher than both simplified issue and traditional life insurance, often 50% to 80% more for similar coverage.
+Here are sample 2026 monthly premiums based on current Gerber and MoneyGeek quote data:

 Rates vary by insurer, gender, and state.
 Always compare multiple quotes.